tobbez/string-splitting/readme.txt

 splitc{1,2,3}.cpp were written by me, the others were taken from the Stack Overflow.

-You can use the provided Makefile to compile all the programs.
+You can use the provided Makefile to compile all the programs, and run_tests.bash to run all the test cases.

 I have also included a script to generate test data (gen_test_data.py).
 It generates 2,000,000 lines (827MiB) of data on standard output.